 Upcoming Programs at the Whyte!

-The Whyte Museum will be offering a series of monthly online book talks, online film screenings, in person outdoor workshops, and more.
-Here is a glimpse of what we will be offering in March and April!
+The Whyte Museum will be offering online talks and classes this spring.
+Here is a glimpse of what we will be offering between May and July!

 Y2Y + Whyte Speaker Series:

 Protecting Spirit of Place